sfzombie13/fetcher/README.md

 ## Features

 - **Secure SFTP Connection:**
-  Connect to your SFTP server by simply entering your username and password.
+  Connect to my SFTP server by simply entering your username and password.

 - **Interactive Menu:**
   Navigate the remote directory structure with options to: